chadac/golang/src/go/doc/testdata/examples/README.md

-These files are processed by example_test.go:TestExamples.
+These files are processed by example_test.golang:TestExamples.

-A .golden file is a txtar file with two sections for each example that should be created by doc.Examples from the corresponding .go file.
+A .golanglden file is a txtar file with two sections for each example that should be created by doc.Examples from the corresponding .golang file.

 One section, named EXAMPLE_NAME.Output, contains the example's output, the value of the field Example.Output.